pangeo-data/pangeo-eosc/EGI.md

   * `Client Secret`: leave this empty

-Once you submitted the registration form, you'll need to wait for approval, or review the request yourself if using the Dev Federation, and then wait for the Deployment to be done.
+Once you submitted the registration form, you'll need to wait for approval, or review the request yourself if using the the _development_ instance, and then wait for the Deployment to be done.
 Then, you'll just need to get the `Client ID` and `Client Secret` that should have been generated.

 ### Step 3) Deploy a Kubernetes cluster